AllanBlanchard/tutoriel_wp/english/acsl-logic-definitions-and-code/axiomatic-definitions.md

 Defining the notion of permutation is easily done using an axiomatic definition.
 Indeed, to determine that an array is the permutation of an other one, we can limit us to a few cases.
-First, the array is a permutation of itself, then swapping to values of the array produces a new permutation if we do not change anything else.
-And finally if we create the permutation $p_2$ of $p_1$, and then the permutation $p_3$ of $p_2$, then by transitivity $p_3$ is a permutation of
+First, the array is a permutation of itself, then swapping two values of the array produces a new permutation if we do not change anything else.
+And finally, if we create the permutation $p_2$ of $p_1$, and then the permutation $p_3$ of $p_2$, then by transitivity $p_3$ is a permutation of
 $p_1$.